wfullmer/mydocs/docs/_sources/index.rst.txt

-.. wdf.pages documentation master file, created by sphinx-quickstart on Fri Nov 15 15:30:26 2019.
+.. my documentation master file, created by sphinx-quickstart on Fri Nov 15 15:30:26 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.